asya474/skillfactory_rds/README.md

 # skillfactory_rds
-Projects made for studing at course of Data_Science
+Projects made for studing at course of Data_Science SkillFactory